Infinite monkey theorem: Direct proof

 As n grows, Xn gets smaller.
 For n = 1 million, Xn is roughly 0.9999, but for n = 10 billion Xn is roughly 0.53 and for n = 100 billion it is roughly 0.0017.
 As n approaches infinity, the probability Xn approaches zero; that is, by making n large enough, Xn can be made as small as is desired, and the chance of typing banana approaches 100%.
 Thus, the probability of the word banana appearing at some point in an infinite sequence of keystrokes is equal to one.

 The same argument applies if we replace one monkey typing n consecutive blocks of text with n monkeys each typing one block (simultaneously and independently).
 In this case, Xn = (1 − (1/50)6)n is the probability that none of the first n monkeys types banana correctly on their first try.
-Therefore, at least one of infinitely many monkeys will (with probability equal to one) produce a text as quickly as it would be produced by a perfectly accurate human typist copying it from the original.
+Therefore, at least one of infinitely many monkeys will (with probability equal to one) produce a text using the same number of keystrokes as a perfectly accurate human typist copying it from the original.